 Transferring Records to the University Archives & Records Center

-The University Archives and Records Center provides secure storage of both permanent and non-permanent records, together with file retrieval and refiling services, free of charge.
+The University Archives and Records Center provides secure storage of both permanent and non-permanent records, together with file retrieval and refiling services, free of charge, provided that the records are inactive (requiring 1-2 file pulls per month or less).
+UARC does not presently have staffing or facilities to act as a storage facility for active records; such records should be retained in the office if practical.
 The following steps will outline the procedure for transferring records to UARC.
 Offices should contact the University Archives and Records Center to discuss transfer of materials before such transfers occur.

 Assigning a retention period/destruction date